Mar 20, 2021

 Olympus E410 w 14-42mm kit lens - ISO100, f8, 1/160 (Edited with PhotoLab 3 w Agfa Vista 200).

 DxO FilmPack 5 is one of the most edit-friendly filter software packages.
 It's possible to quickly create an analog film look with the different FilmPack film profiles.
-For example, record high-quality jpegs for FilmPack 5 with the exposure techniques in my articles.
+For example, use the exposure techniques in my articles to record high-quality jpegs for FilmPack 5.
 For more info, see this video.

-It's possible to apply film profiles on jpeg and raw files in DxO FilmPack 5.
+It's possible to apply film profiles to jpeg and raw files in DxO FilmPack 5.
 Photographers preferring jpeg files can open the image in FilmPack, readjust any ETTR adjustments, and add color corrections.
 Next, you will apply your analog filter.
-FilmPack also allows us to fine-tune its filters and save it as a new analog profile.
-That means you can create your own specific image look in FilmPack 5.
+FilmPack also allows us to fine-tune these filters and save them as film or analog profiles.
+That means you can create a specific image look in FilmPack 5.

 Olympus E450 w 18-180mm f3.5-6.3 lens - ISO100, f9, 1/320 (Edited with PS + Kodak Kodachrome 64).